treybradley/Automatic-Music-Tagging-CNN/README.md

 # Automatic-Music-Tagging-CNN

+Here you will find code and description of a CNN model that was used to build a music tagging system--the final project of myself and another classmate for Dr. Juan Bello's Music Info Retrieval course: https://wp.nyu.edu/jpbello/teaching/mir/

 NOTES:
 1. The project contains files for "CNN", "Database_processing_code","KNN" and "Random_forest" codes.
 2. The "CNN" folder contains the code used to train and test the network.